ryansydnor/blog/content/blog/two-tips-to-improve-performance-by-30-with-react-and-webpack.md

 +++
 date = "2017-08-16T09:47:00-04:00"
-description = "In this post I'll talk about the front-end optimizations TpT made to boost webpagetest Speedindex performance by 30%!" title = "Two Tips to Improve Performance by 30% with React and Webpack"
+description = "In this post I'll talk about the front-end optimizations TpT made to boost webpagetest Speedindex performance by 30 percent!" title = "Two Tips to Improve Performance by 30 percent with React and Webpack"

 +++